Submarine Escape and Rescue system (Royal Swedish Navy)

-The Royal Swedish Navy's Submarine Escape and Rescue system (SMER) is a set of equipment used by the Swedidh Navy to provide rescue facilities for the crews of disables submarines.
-It consist of 3 major components: the submarine rescue vessel, the submarine rescue ship, and the escape system on the submarines comprising an escape trunk and escape suits.
+The Royal Swedish Navy's Submarine Escape and Rescue system (SMER) is a set of equipment used by the Swedish Navy to provide rescue facilities for the crews of disabled submarines.
+The submarine rescue ship, the submarine rescue vessel, and the escape system on the submarines, which consists of an escape trunk and an escape suit, are its three main parts.